naibarn/SmartSpec/.smartspec/workflows/smartspec_implement_tasks.md

     3. Code mode implements the required changes and tests.
     4. Orchestrator validates completion and moves to the next task.
 - subtasks are expected to be ON where task numbering supports it.
+- `--kilocode` is treated as **explicit consent** for the IDE to enable Orchestrator Mode if it chooses to do so.

+When both `--kilocode` and `--require-orchestrator` are present and Kilo Orchestrator Mode is **not** active:

+- in `strict` safety mode, this workflow MUST stop early with a configuration error such as:

+  > "Kilo Orchestrator Mode is required (`--require-orchestrator`) but
+  > is not active.
+Please enable Orchestrator Mode in Kilo UI and rerun
+  > this workflow."

+- in `dev` safety mode, the workflow MAY either stop with the same error or continue in degraded, non-Orchestrator mode, but MUST emit a prominent warning and clearly label the run as non-Orchestrator.

-When Orchestrator is unavailable:
+When Orchestrator is unavailable and `--require-orchestrator` is **not**

-- in `strict`:
+set:

-  - prefer `--validate-only` with a clear infra error.
+- in `strict` safety mode, this workflow SHOULD prefer `--validate-only` and emit a clear infra/config error;

-- in `dev`:
-  - may degrade to a linear flow with a warning in the report.
+- in `dev` safety mode, it may degrade to a linear flow with a warning in the report/summary explaining that Orchestrator was not active.

 ### 18.1 Failure handling under KiloCode